Dadi Nicolas: College career

 Beginning his junior year, Nicolas was awarded the President's award for most outstanding leadership in spring practice.
 He started all 13 games that year.
-During the second game of the year, he had two sacks against Ohio State and was named the ACC Defensive Lineman of the Week for his efforts.
+During the second game of the year, he had two sacks against Ohio State and was named the Atlantic Coast Conference (ACC) Defensive Lineman of the Week for his efforts.
 During a game against Pittsburgh, he blocked a field goal.
-During the game against Duke, he had two and a half sacks and five hurries and was again named the ACC Defensive Lineman of the week.
+During the game against Duke, he had two and a half sacks and five hurries and was again named the ACC Defensive Lineman of the Week.
 His efforts earned him a second-team All-ACC selection.

 In his final year with Virginia Tech, Nicolas spent the majority of it rehabilitating a hand that was broken during spring training, an injury that he played with in the regular season.
 In addition, he had jammed fingers in his left hand.
 His condition lead to him being called "Lobster Boy" by Line Coach Charles Wiley.
 Later on in the season, he was suspended for half of the annual rivalry game against the University of Virginia.
 This suspension stemmed from an incident in which Nicolas made contact with referee Ron Cherry following a penalty being declared on him.
 Nicolas claimed in the press conference after that it was not intentional.
 He finished the season with 45 tackles with seven for loss and 2.5 sacks.
-He was named to the 2015 All-ACC Third-team by the Conference Coaches.
+He was named to the 2015 All-ACC Third-team by the conference's coaches.